3 Pistols With Bullets

 The newest caliber on this list, .300BLK / .300 AAC Blackout (like the 9mm, both these names refer to the same cartridge) was introduced in 2011.
 It uses the same casing as .223 Remington or 5.56mm, but a much larger bullet.
 The two main weights for this caliber are 150gr for supersonic loads and 200gr+ for subsonic loads.
 Keep in mind the twist rate for your barrel when selecting a .300BLK cartridge.
 Some shorter barrels use a very fast twist rate (1:5), which can lead to issues such as jacket separation and destabilization with heavier high velocity rounds.

-7.62x51mm NATO and .308 Winchester are generally interchangeable, though .308 cartridges are loaded to a higher pressure and you shouldn’t shoot them in older 7.62×51 firearms.
+7.62x51mm NATO and .308 Winchester are generally interchangeable, though .308 cartridges are loaded to a higher pressure and you shouldn’t shoot them in older firearms which are chambered in 7.62x51mm.
 The standard FMJ cartridge is loaded with a 147gr-150gr bullet, with the most popular precision ammunition being the 168gr Sierra Match King bullet.

 Hit a bullseye when you’re visiting Las Vegas with our AR-10 Sniper Rifle experience.

 The classic Soviet cartridge, designed for the iconic SKS and AK-47.
-Previously a very inexpensive caliber to shoot, since the war in Ukraine began imports of this caliber have dried up and they’re now as, or even more expensive as 5.56mm.
+Previously a very inexpensive caliber to shoot, since the war in Ukraine began imports of this caliber to the U.S. have dried up and they’re now as, or even more expensive than 5.56mm.
 For this caliber, there are very few (if any) manufacturers that stray from the 123gr-124gr bullet weights.

 Shoot an RPD machine gun and the iconic AK-47 full auto at The Range 702 in Las Vegas!